-Revenue from the provision of services is recognised when the company can measure reliably, the percentage of completion of the transaction and it is probable that economic benefits or services potential associated with the transaction will flow to the company.
+Revenue from the provision of services is recognised when the company can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or services potential associated with the transaction will flow to the company.
+Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the balance sheet, subject to a de minimis of £5.000.